 I’ve had the honor of witnessing many addicts go through this process; not once have I heard a word of regret.
 That is because recovery is undeniably worth every tear, every push and every fall.
-Here are just 11 reasons why recovery is so worth it.
+Here are just 11 reasons why recovery is worth it.

 1. Reconnect with Family

 Addiction affects entire families.
 While using, you may have inflicted violence, abuse, neglect and emotional trauma on your loved ones.
 The addiction may have driven you to manipulate and lie.
 Sobriety enables you to reconnect and rebuild your family one day at a time.
 I’ve witnessed the joy of parents reuniting with their children.
-You may need to cut out toxic relationships along the way, but I can assure you that recovery will fill the void with peace and happiness.
+You may need to cut out toxic relationships along the way, but I can assure you that recovery and family therapy will fill the void with peace and happiness.

 2. Pursue Goals and Dreams